MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-II-United-States-International-Trade-Commission/subchapter-C-Investigations-Unfair-Practices-Import-Trade/part-210-Adjudication-Enforcement/subpart-E-Discovery-Compulsory-Process/section-210.27.md

 (C) Within 7 days of service of the notice take reasonable steps to retrieve the document if the person disclosed it to others before being notified.

-(ii) Within 7 days of service of the notice, the claimant and the parties shall meet and confer in good faith to resolve the claim of privilege or protection.
-Within 5 days after the conference, a party may file a motion to compel the production of the document and may, in the motion to compel, use a description of the document from the notice produced under this paragraph.
+(ii) If there exists a disagreement about the basis for the claim of privilege or protection as attorney work product, within seven (7) days of service of the notice, the claimant and the parties shall meet and confer in good faith to resolve the claim of privilege or protection.
+If, after meeting and conferring there continues to be a disagreement, within five (5) days after the conference, a party may file a motion to compel the production of the document and may, in the motion to compel, use a description of the document from the notice produced under this paragraph (e)(2).
 In connection with the motion to compel, the party may submit the document *in camera* for consideration by the administrative law judge.
 The person that produced the document must preserve the document until the claim of privilege or protection is resolved.

 (3) Parties may enter into a written agreement to waive compliance with paragraph (e)(1) of this section for documents, communications, and items created or communicated within a time period specified in the agreement.
 The administrative law judge may decline to entertain any motion based on information claimed to be subject to the agreement.
 If information claimed to be subject to the agreement is produced in discovery then the administrative law judge may determine that the produced information is not entitled to privilege or protection.